clj-kondo/clj-kondo/doc/hooks.md

 1000000).
 Then lint the file with `clj-kondo --lint` and measure timing.
 The `time` macro is also available within hooks code.

 ### Refreshing with tools.namespace

+Note: the following refers to `v2022.04.25` and earlier.
+Newer versions support the `.clj_kondo` extension for hooks which won't cause any confusion with tools that try to load `.clj` files.

 Out of the box, `tools.namespace/refresh(-all)` will attempt to reload all namespaces that are in Clojure source files (`.clj` etc.) in _directories_ (i.e.